aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 Problem Set
 -----------

+**NOTE: THIS PROBLEM SET IS CURRENTLY BEING EDITED TO ALIGN WITH OUR COURSE.
+IT WILL BE COMPLETE AND READY FOR WORK BY approx. SATURDAY 1/18, and this message will be removed at that time.**

 Go `HERE to see the Problem Set 6 assignment <https://umich.instructure.com/courses/150918/assignments/231794>`_, where you can find where to edit and submit files for this assignment.